socialpoint-labs/bsk/README.md

 In order to simplify the process of moving the code to a public repository, original commits authors' could be lost.

-Special thanks to all the people who has been collaborating (in alphabetical order):
+Special thanks to all the people who have collaborated (in alphabetical order):

 - [Adán Lobato](https://github.com/adanlobato)
 - [Alex Carol](https://github.com/alexcarol)